-Your house also features some beautiful Mid-century Modern pieces that you chose.
+MCH: Your house also features some beautiful mid-century modern pieces that you chose.
 Where did you buy them and what inspired you for the interiors?

 We were really intent on gathering Eero Saarinen pieces because he designed the St. Louis Arch, and is our favorite architect.

 MCH: What are the 3 biggest challenges when renovating a MCM house?